vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Moonlight

-Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of consecutive days of live streaming work.
+Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of days of continuous live streaming work.
 MyShell cloned her voice using the 50-second audio she provided, making her the first guest robot collaborator of MyShell.
 Users can use her voice to create an English teacher who can make study plans.

 ### Tools